johnsaigle/scary-strings/README.md

 basically does the same thing my tool was doing.

-As a result I decided to archive the code part and convert this into a wordlists repository similar to projects like Dan Miessler's [SecLists](https://github.com/danielmiessler/SecLists)
+As a result I decided to archive the code part and convert this into a wordlists repository similar to other well-known projects in the hacking world.